Information

 [BibTeX] [Abstract] [Download PDF]In this paper, we discuss the problem of optimally designing the layout of a given number of photovoltaic arrays on a flat polygonal surface, in order to maximize a suitable objective function, e.g., the total generated energy.
 This means finding their optimal position, azimuth and tilt.
 The considered problem becomes non-trivial when considering effects such as irradiance variability and self-shadowing.
 We first provide a description of the system model and the associated optimization problem, showing how the resulting formulation presents non-convexities.
 Then, we provide a tight parametrized convex relaxation, which is computationally tractable and for which optimality conditions hold.
 We provide numerical simulations using realistic data, showing how the proposed methodology yields near-optimal solutions in lower computational time with respect to the traditional global resolution approach. © 2023 IEEE.

 @CONFERENCE{Mignoni2023573, author = {Mignoni, Nicola and Carli, Raffaele and Dotoli, Mariagrazia}, title = {An Optimization Tool for Displacing Photovoltaic Arrays in Polygonal Areas}, year = {2023}, journal = {EUROCON 2023 - 20th International Conference on Smart Technologies, Proceedings}, pages = {573 – 578}, doi = {10.1109/EUROCON56442.2023.10198934}, url = {https://www.scopus.com/inward/record.uri?eid=2-s2.0-85168705720&doi=10.1109%2fEUROCON56442.2023.10198934&partnerID=40&md5=918aa0710a8540e5ce9ea625b0a385d4}, abstract = {In this paper, we discuss the problem of optimally designing the layout of a given number of photovoltaic arrays on a flat polygonal surface, in order to maximize a suitable objective function, e.g., the total generated energy.
 This means finding their optimal position, azimuth and tilt.
 The considered problem becomes non-trivial when considering effects such as irradiance variability and self-shadowing.
 We first provide a description of the system model and the associated optimization problem, showing how the resulting formulation presents non-convexities.
 Then, we provide a tight parametrized convex relaxation, which is computationally tractable and for which optimality conditions hold.
-We provide numerical simulations using realistic data, showing how the proposed methodology yields near-optimal solutions in lower computational time with respect to the traditional global resolution approach. © 2023 IEEE.}, keywords = {Energy; Non-trivial; Nonconvexity; Objective functions; Optimal position; Optimization problems; Optimization tools; Photovoltaic arrays; Polygonal surface; System models; Relaxation processes}, type = {Conference paper}, publication_stage = {Final}, source = {Scopus}, note = {Cited by: 0} }
+We provide numerical simulations using realistic data, showing how the proposed methodology yields near-optimal solutions in lower computational time with respect to the traditional global resolution approach. © 2023 IEEE.}, type = {Conference paper}, publication_stage = {Final}, source = {Scopus}, note = {Cited by: 1} }

 2022